eagle-ai/eagle-ai.github.io/hive-query-activity-monitoring.md

 ### **Stream HIVE query logs into Eagle platform**
 There are a couple of methods to capture HIVE query logs.
 As of 0.4.0, Eagle uses YARN API to periodically poll running HIVE jobs and in realtime parse query expressions.
-So here Eagle assumes resource manager is installed in Hadoop cluster.
+So here Eagle assumes resource manager is installed in Hadoop[^HADOOP] cluster.

 ### **Demos**
 * **Hive**: